California Truck Accident Attorney: Determining a Fault

 2. Truck driver’s driving record

-You can never be sure that a driver has been a careful driver in his entire driving career.
+You can never be sure that a driver has been a careful driver in their entire driving career.
 It is necessary to take a look at the truck driver’s driving record history.
 Regardless of the minor collisions, these can still be pieces of evidence that could add up to the liability.
 The trucking company that employs a negligent driver will be aware of the risk of accidents and may share the liability of the accident perpetrated by the driver.

 3. Policy of a trucking company and maintenance records